Prospective PhD Students

 4. Reach out to people you trust and solicit their feedback about points 1, 2, and 3.
 And do this well in advance of application deadlines, so you can revise plans and materials as needed.

-Here are some good resources to support the points mentioned above:
+While we’re on the topic, here are some good resources to support the points mentioned above:

 Thank you for being interested in my work and our lab.
 I wish you all the best with your grad school applications.